-Students live with roommates in a caring local homestay or student residence that is experienced in hosting foreign students.
+Students live with roommates in a local homestay or student residence that is experienced in hosting foreign students.
 SPI has worked with most participating homestays and student residences for a number of years, and they understand students are there to learn the language and experience the culture.
 SPI diligently screens each homestay and student residence facility with the following in mind: safety, location, cleanliness, and previous experience hosting students.

 Most homestays have hosted students for many years and take their jobs and duties as cultural ambassadors very seriously.
 Our foreign schools also work with each family on a year-round basis to ensure a positive experience is had by each student.
 It is critical to understand that most homestays come from humble means and different dynamics.

-STUDENT RESIDENCE (CHINA)
+RESIDENCE EXPECTATIONS (CHINA)

 Our student residences are staffed with resident director “moms” (RDs) that live along side the students in the same facility.
 We maintain a low RD to student ratio to ensure that students are always well supported.
 RDs serve as mentors, model immersion students and caregivers to help each student take full advantage of their experience.

 All housing options are located within a 10-30 minute commute from the school.
 Students will walk or take the local bus, which is a safe and normal way for students their age to get around in our host cities.
 The majority of our housing options are located in the same areas where students will be close to each other.

 Student curfews are set based on what a culturally appropriate weekday and weekend curfew would be for teenagers in the country of study.
 This is normally between 10 PM – 11 PM on weekdays and a little later on the weekends depending on location and group dynamic.
 As an important safety measure, program staff diligently monitor student curfews.
 Specific curfews are listed on each program page for your reference.